 Work in Congress

 Opponents will tell you that Ariel worked for United States Congressman David Rivera as his Deputy District Director.
 Over ten years ago, Ariel headed Rivera’s district office’s constituent services operations with a team of dedicated individuals, which at the time was acclaimed by House of Representatives leadership as one of the best constituent service operations in Congress.
 Ariel never worked in nor was he involved with Rivera’s political campaigns.
-After learning of the accusations being made of Rivera, Ariel did not support Rivera in the subsequent election.
+After learning of the accusations being made of Rivera, Ariel supported Rivera’s opponent in the subsequent election.

 Ariel’s The American Strategies Group (TASG), has consulted numerous candidates for municipal, county, state and federal office.
 In Coral Gables, TASG has been a part of the campaigns of Mayor Vince Lago, Commissioner Rhonda Anderson and Javier Baños.